Augusto Silj

 Augusto Silj J.U.D.
 (9 July 1846 – 27 February 1926) was a Cardinal of the Roman Catholic Church who served as Prefect of the Supreme Tribunal of the Apostolic Signatura.
 He was the cousin of Cardinal Secretary of State Pietro Gasparri (1852-1934).

 Early life and priesthood

-Augusto Silj was born in Calcara di Visso, Italy.
+Augusto Silj was born in Calcara di Ussita, in the Marches.
 He entered the Seminary of Norcia and continued his education at the Pontifical Roman Seminary where he earned doctorates in philosophy and a doctorate in both canon and civil law.

 He was ordained on 4 April 1874.
 He did pastoral work in the diocese of Rome and was at the same time rector of the hospice "dei Convertendi".
 He worked as a consultor for the Congregation for Bishops and Regulars and the Pontifical Commission for the Codification of Canon Law.
 He was created Domestic prelate of His Holiness on 7 July 1906.

 Episcopate

 He was appointed as titular archbishop of Caesarea in Mauretania by Pope Pius X on 26 December 1906.
 He was consecrated on 13 January 1907, by Cardinal Secretary of State Rafael Merry del Val, assisted by Pietro Gasparri, Secretary of the Congregation of Extraordinary Ecclesiastical Affairs, and by Ercolano Marini, Bishop of Norcia.
 He was appointed a consultor of the Congregation of the Council on 4 November 1908.